simbelmas/dockerfiles/imapfilter/README.md

 #Imapfilter container
-Provides alpine container with [imapfilter](https://github.com/lefcha/imapfilter), email filter written in lua.
+Provides container with [imapfilter](https://github.com/lefcha/imapfilter), email filter written in lua.

 Imapfilter run rootless with user 1001 and the following directory structure is defined to allow mounting secrets/configs: